GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

  • You understand Hydroglossa, even if you do not speak it.
  • Any effect which would heal you has a 3 in 8 chance not to.

 If you are damaged more than once, fail an incapacitation save in any degree, or would be divided while in this form- you will immediately reconstitute into your previous form.
-If you revert as a result of damage, you must immediately perform an incapcitation save.
+If you revert as a result of damage, you must immediately perform an incapacitation save.

 **At Higher Tiers**: For each tier beyond minimum, you may increase the duration by 30 seconds in addition to the benefit mentiond above.